extreal-dev/-Extreal.Integration.Chat.Vivox/README.md

 ### How to play

-1. Create ScriptableObject `VivoxAppConfig` and fill out the fields with vivox credential information.
+1. Create ScriptableObject `ChatConfig` from the Create Assets menu in the `/Config/ChatConfig` directory and fill out the fields with vivox credential information.
-1. Open `ChatControl` scene and put ScriptableObject above into the field `VivoxAppConfig` of the component `ChatControlScope` in the GameObject `Scope`.
+1. Open `ChatControl` scene and put ScriptableObject above into the field `ChatConfig` of the component `ChatControlScope` in the GameObject `Scope`.
 1. Open `Build Settings` and put the scenes below into `Scenes In Build`.
     - `MVS/App/App`
     - `MVS/CameraControl/CameraControl`